ptomato/talks/guadec2022/README.md

     I used to think it was urgent that we consolidate all this material into one place, but I've kind of learned since then that it makes more sense to let people make whatever they are enthusiastic to make, and just make sure that there are plenty of links, and that if something is really old and contains out-of-date advice, it gets removed from the web.

     In the case of the GNOME Platform Demos, I always thought those were good stuff, but they are very old and the best practices have changed in the meantime.
-A good project might be to see which of those example apps are still relevant, rewrite them for the modern day, and move them into one of the maintained guides.
+A good project for somebody might be to see which of those example apps are still relevant, rewrite them for the modern day, and move them into one of the maintained guides.

     A good way to help in general is to help edit all this material; keep it updated and even more importantly, look at it with fresh eyes.
 I can say from experience that when you author a guide like this, it's easy to suffer from the "curse of knowledge" where you have forgotten what is and isn't obvious to a newcomer.
 Helping with this is something that newcomers can uniquely do, and learn a lot in the process.
 -->